AmoghxAnubis/AmoghxAnubis/README.md

 ## 🚀 About Me
 - 🎓 **2nd Year CSE @ Bennett University**
--  I design interfaces, build models, write APIs, and like to break things daily.
+-  I design interfaces, build models, write APIs, and like to break things.

 ---